6 Configuring emuR for ToBI annotations

 The starting point is the text collection of Albanian data analyzed in Chapter 5.

-We will also see how an annotation level with syllable structures can be ascertained from a database by creating an CV-style annotation level.
+We will also see how an annotation level with syllable structures can be ascertained from a database by creating a CV-style annotation level.

-The assumption is that you already have an R project called ipsR and that it contains the directories emu_databases and testsample.
+We assume that you already have an R project called ipsR and that it contains the directories emu_databases and testsample.
 If this is not the case, please go back and follow the preliminaries chapter.
+As in previous chapters, we start by loading the usual libraries and renaming the directories to sourceDir and targetDir.

 library(tidyverse)